 One of the great battle cries of the Protestant Reformation was “sola scriptura!”
 Many thought that the Catholic Church had cluttered up the simple Christian faith by adding all sorts of practices, customs and doctrines over the centuries.
-They thought the Church in their day was guilty of exactly the same Pharisaical obsession with traditions condemned by Jesus in this Sunday’s gospel (Mark 7:1-23).
+They thought the Church in their day was guilty of exactly the same Pharisaical obsession with traditions condemned by Jesus in Mark 7:1-23.
 The solution, it seemed, was simple.
 Let’s purify the Church by ditching all these traditions and keeping the Bible alone.

 But if we read this portion of the Bible closely, the Lord is not telling us that tradition is a dirty word.
 His apostle Paul, in fact, tells us in 2 Thessalonians 2:15 to “hold fast to the traditions you received from us, either by our word or by letter.”

 If you get your Bible out and read the full text of Mark chapter 7, you’ll get a clearer picture of this.
-Everyone knows that when God gave Moses and the Israelites the 10 commandments, he meant business.
+Everyone knows that when God gave Moses and the Israelites the Ten Commandments, he meant business.
 The fourth commandment, “honor your father and mother,” means not just that young kids ought to do what their parents tell them, but that adult children should provide for the financial needs of aging parents, assuring they live out their declining years in honor and dignity.
-But the Pharisees found a religious custom that absolved them from this weighty responsibility.
+But the Pharisees appealed to a religious custom that absolved them from this weighty responsibility.
 They “dedicated” their money to God and thereby “sheltered” it, making it unavailable for parental support.

-It’s not the tradition that’s the problem here, but the deviousness of the human heart that will use piety as an excuse to evade the obligations of true religion, which include, our second reading tells us, looking after orphans and widows and presumably elderly relatives in their distress (James 1:27).
+It’s not the tradition that’s the problem here, but the deviousness of the human heart that will use piety as an excuse to evade the obligations of true religion, which include looking after orphans and widows and presumably elderly relatives in their distress (James 1:27).

-And this is exactly Jesus’ point in this Sunday’s gospel.
+And this is exactly Jesus’ point in Mark 7.
 The kinds of foods we eat don’t make us spiritually impure.
 No, it is the foul things that come out of the deep recesses of the human heart, wounded by original sin, that separate us from God and each other and lead to all the misery in this world.